 - Tailor a course of study that emphasizes design or history, and that may include engineering, physics, urban studies, environmental studies, or set design.

 What You'll Study

 Faculty expertise in architectural history spans millennia and the globe.
-Studio faculty provide world-class training in the techniques of visual expression that are essential to success in any design field.
+Studio faculty provide training in the techniques of visual expression that are essential to success in any design field.

 When You Graduate